Steve Krantz: Personal life

 Krantz married magazine writer Judith Tarcher on February 19, 1954.
 In the mid-1970s, as Judith Krantz, she began her career as a best-selling novelist.
 Judith's first book, Scruples, was published in 1978, and reached number one on the New York Times bestseller list.

-The couple had two sons, Tony Krantz and Nicholas.
-Tony is a film and television writer, director and producer.
+The couple had two sons, including film and television writer, director and producer Tony Krantz.

-His sister-in-law is puppeteer and ventriloquist Shari Lewis, who is famous for performing Lamb Chop.
-He is of Jewish faith.
+His sister-in-law (via his wife's brother) was puppeteer and ventriloquist Shari Lewis, famous for performing Lamb Chop.
+He was of Jewish faith.

 Death

 He died in Los Angeles, California, on January 4, 2007, from complications of pneumonia, aged 83.